WE WOULD LOVE

 was a Latvian Jewish immigrant to

-Boston, who traveled around the world.
+Boston, who traveled around the world by bicycle.

 She started in Boston in June 1894 on her Sterling bike and finishing her